An axiomatic characterization of the Brownian map: Preliminaries

 We remark that in~\eqref{eqn::dgh_def}, one may always take the ambient metric space to be $\ell_\infty$.
 Indeed, this follows because every compact metric space can be isometrically embedded into $\ell_\infty$.
 We will use this fact several times in what follows.

 We also note that there is a natural projection $\pi \colon \wh{\compactmatrix} \to \gh$.
-Moreover, if we equip $\wh{\matrixmspace}$ with the $\ell_\infty$ topology (in place of the product topology), then the projection $\pi \colon \wh{\compactmatrix} \to \gh$ is continuous.
+Moreover, if we equip $\wh{\matrixmspace}$ with the $\ell_\infty$ topology (in place of the product topology), then the projection $\pi \colon \wh{\compactmatrix} \to \gh$ is $2$-Lipschitz.
 Indeed, this can be seen by using the representation of $\dgh$ in terms of the distortion of a so-called correspondence between metric spaces; see \cite[Chapter~27]{villanibook}.
-Since the product topology generates the same $\sigma$-algebra as the $\ell_\infty$ topology on $\wh{\matrixmspace}$, it follows that $\pi$ is measurable.
+See, for example, the proof of \cite[Proposition~3.3.3]{miermontstflour} for a similar argument.
+Since the product topology generates the same Borel $\sigma$-algebra as the $\ell_\infty$ topology on $\wh{\matrixmspace}$, it follows that $\pi$ is measurable.
 This observation will be useful for us for proving that certain sets in $\wh{\matrixmspace}$ are measurable.
-We record this fact in the follow proposition.
+We record this fact in the following proposition.

 \begin{proposition} The projection $\pi \colon \wh{\compactmatrix} \to \gh$ is measurable. \end{proposition}

 In the following proposition, we will combine Proposition~\ref{prop::measurability_correspondence} and Proposition~\ref{prop::gm_measurable} to show that the set of compact, geodesic metric spaces in $\mmspace$ is measurable.